-We are independent of Sydney CDF in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the Financial Report in Australia.
-We have fulfilled our other ethical responsibilities in accordance with the Code.
+We are independent of the Sydney CDF in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the Financial Report in Australia.
+We have fulfilled our other ethical responsibilities in accordance with these requirements.